(Effective 05/20/23)

 Photographs serve as a record of an incident to show particular items of evidence and their relationship to the scene.
 Photographs also provide close-up records of significant portions of a scene.
 Staff have the authority to use photography as a means of recording evidence.
 The use of photography is not a substitute for written documentation of injuries, staff’s observations, etc. Staff should explain what is depicted in each photograph in the case narrative.
 Photographs should only be taken on state-issued equipment.

-When possible and appropriate to do so, staff should take photographs of children when a parent or legal guardian of the child provides consent to the taking of the photograph.
+When appropriate to do so, staff should take photographs of children when a parent or legal guardian of the child provides consent to the taking of the photograph.
 Staff should take photographs in the least intrusive manner possible that is sensitive to the child’s age, gender, and emotional well-being.
 Staff should take the photograph(s) in the presence of the parent or legal guardian.
 If a parent or legal guardian refuses or is unable to provide consent, only law enforcement or medical personnel may take photographs.
 Staff should also ask the child, if age appropriate, permission to take photographs.
 If the child refuses to be photographed, staff should not proceed, even if the parent/caregiver has consented.
 Staff shall not take pictures of a child’s genitalia in regards to allegations of sexual abuse.
 This may only be done by medical personnel.
 Staff must document that the parent/caretaker gave consent to photography.
 In addition to using photographs to document injuries, staff should take photographs to show an absence of injuries.

 Staff should also take scene photographs, such as household conditions, when a law enforcement officer is not present during the interview.
 Staff must also obtain consent of the parent or legal guardian of the child to take scene photographs.
 Photographs should be taken of the home to provide evidence that there are no concerns or if concerns have been found.